TimBerti/ssvep-cvd/utils/README.md

 # EEG Signal Analysis Toolkit

-This toolkit provides a set of functions to analyze electroencephalogram (EEG) data.
+[ssvep_analysis.py](../utils/ssvep_analysis.py) provides a set of functions to analyze electroencephalogram (EEG) data.
 It includes utilities for filtering, plotting, and transforming EEG signals, as well as computing Canonical Correlation Analysis (CCA) and wavelet transforms.

 ## Usage